-BlogHer's Top 10 List of Thanksgiving Side Dishes
+Top 10 Thanksgiving Side Dishes of All Time

 Wouldn't it be fun to play Family Feud with the topic of Thanksgiving side dishes?
 If you haven't seen this American TV game show, two sets of extended family members square off against each other to try to predict what the most common responses are for a particular topic.
 I'm guessing the number-one response for Thanksgiving side dishes would be mashed potatoes or stuffing, but after that, who knows?

-Thanksgiving dinner may be the only holiday meal where the main course is taken for granted, and the real attention is on side dishes.
+Thanksgiving dinner may be the only holiday meal where we take the main course for granted, and the real attention is on side dishes.
 Most people like roast turkey well enough, but it's menu items like mom's famous caramelized sweet potatoes or your favorite version of stuffing that really define this holiday.

 Coming up with a top 10 list of Thanksgiving side dishes was a challenge, so let me start by clarifying that I'm defining "side dishes" as things that share the plate with juicy slices of turkey.
 I'm not including salads or homemade rolls, which I think have their own category, and in my mind, side dishes are most often vegetables, so that's what I'm focusing on.
 Of course everyone probably has their own picks for a top 10 list of Thanksgiving side dishes, but here are some dishes I'd suggest you take a look at and consider adding to your holiday table.
 And if I've missed something that you consider a must-have side dish for Thanksgiving, please let me know about it in the comments!